mkt80/pkoPreview/_pages/registration.md

 3. Sign the PKO Code of Conduct Policy
 4. Sign the PKO Saftey Policy
 5. Download your 2018 SCORA waiver and get information about the new smart waivers
-6. Pay your dues online or opt to pay our treasurer directly
+6. Select your payment method for dues - online or offline.
 7. And relax... because you just signed up for another year paddling!

 Ready to complete your Pale Kai Outrigger registration for 2018?
 Click the button below!

+<em>If you're not ready to pay dues, select the "offline" payment method and pay later!</em>

 <div class="box">
 	<a href="https://go.teamsnap.com/forms/103258" target="_blank" class="button special big">Register Online</a>